XiLaiTL/vscode-toolbar/README.md

 - [Markdown All in One](vscode:extension/yzhang.markdown-all-in-one) : Provides list header indentation and table of contents creation features.
 - [Markdown Table](vscode:extension/TakumiI.markdowntable) : Enables Markdown Table toolbox for table creation and formatting.
 - [Markdown Table Maker](vscode:extension/hellorusk.markdown-table-maker) : Adds table creation functionality to the Markdown Table toolbox.

+### Suggestions

+- [macros](vscode:extension/ctf0.macros) : You can customize the command by combine the existed commands.

 ## Extension Settings